top of page

 History

-The traces of the first human settlements dating back to 800,000 years ago were found in the Mongolian territory.
+The traces of the first human settlements, dating back 800,000 years, were found in Mongolian territory.
 Some historians even say that the land was inhabited by humans as early as 2 million years ago.

 The best-known period of Mongolian history relates to Chinggis Khaan and his descendants, who conquered half of the world in the 13th century. sustainable travel